NASA's astrobiology rover Perseverance makes historic Mars landing

 Scientists hope to find biosignatures embedded in samples of ancient sediments that Perseverance is designed to extract from Martian rock for future analysis back on Earth - the first such specimens ever collected by humankind from another planet.

-Two subsequent Mars missions are planned to retrieve the samples and return them to NASA in the next decade.
+Two subsequent Mars missions are planned to retrieve the samples and return them to NASA in the next decade, in collaboration with the European Space Agency.

-Thursday’s landing came as a triumph for a pandemic-weary nation still in the grips of economic dislocation from the COVID-19 pandemic, a public health crisis that complicated execution of the Mars mission.
+Thursday’s landing also came as a triumph for a pandemic-weary United States, still gripped by economic and social upheaval from the COVID-19 pandemic.
+The public health crisis emerged in the months before the rover was launched in July and complicated execution of the Mars mission.

-“The seven minutes of terror are very exciting.
-But on the other hand, the mission’s just started,” JPL Director Michael Watkins said shortly after touchdown.
-“We built the mission not to land, but actually to drive, and to get the samples and do the other technology demonstrations.”
+U.S. President Joe Biden, watching NASA coverage of the event at the White House, tweeted his congratulations, saying, “Today proved once again that with the power of science and American ingenuity, nothing is beyond the realm of possibility.”

+In a special salute in keeping with virtual communications emblematic of the era, the JPL webcast included a Zoom-like video collage flashing the faces of hundreds of Perseverance team members from home offices where many worked remotely through the pandemic.

 SEARCH FOR ANCIENT LIFE